-For multicultural organisations, language skill testing and evaluation may be required.
+For multi-cultural organizations, language skill testing and evaluation may be required.
 Interactive face-to-face language testing and evaluation is suggested for non-native language speakers.
-If you decide to accept certifications, strongly consider only accepting the International English Language Testing System (IELTS) certification.
-IELTS has the highest degree of examination and certification integrity.
+If you decide to accept certifications, strongly consider only accepting internationally recognized certifications.
+For example, the International English Language Testing System (IELTS) certification, which incorporates the highest degree of examination and certification integrity.

 When reflecting on a candidate's attitude, look for school or work history indications of commitment.
 Examples for new graduates include class attendance or extent of extra-curricular activity.
 Examples for experienced employees includes the effort and attainment of certifications and advanced degrees.
-Likewise, involvement in special projects and with organisations like WIN and YGN can be indicative of career interest, enthusiasm and professional dedication.
+Likewise, involvement in special projects and with organizations like WIN and YGN can be indicative of career interest, personal enthusiasm, and professional dedication.